Finsbury Growth Buys Back Shares, Updates Voting Rights

 Finsbury Gwth & Inc Shs (GB:FGT) has released an update.

-Finsbury Growth & Income Trust PLC has bought back 145,262 of its own shares at 845.42 pence each, which will be held in treasury.
-This action, authorized at the company’s Annual General Meeting, leaves the firm with 42,228,846 shares in treasury and 182,762,457 shares with voting rights in circulation.
-Shareholders may use this information to calculate their percentage of voting rights in the company.
+Finsbury Growth & Income Trust PLC has reported the purchase of 157,642 of its own shares at 855.80 pence each, to be held in treasury.
+This buyback action follows the authorization from their Annual General Meeting earlier this year.
+Following the transaction, the total number of shares in issuance and the denominator for shareholder voting rights calculations stands at 182,604,815.

 For further insights into GB:FGT stock, check out TipRanks’ Stock Analysis page.